 This is due to older vehicles, on average, being significantly more expensive to operate – even with a constant rate of LTD mileage.

-As Utilimarc analyzed the data, we asked: Why would a pattern such as this occur?
-Perhaps it’s because problem units are either sold or scrapped before making it to high lifetime mileage, or it could potentially be due to other factors affecting the cost per mile as well.
+As we analyzed the data, we asked: Why would a pattern such as this occur?
+Perhaps it’s because problem units are either sold or scrapped before making it to high lifetime mileage, or it could potentially be due to other factors affecting the cost-per-mile as well.

-Do we keep older vehicles with a lower LTD mileage count?
+Does it make sense to keep older vehicles with lower LTD mileage counts?

 In view of this, fleet managers need to be careful about how they structure their vehicle lifecycle policies, taking into account many variables – regardless of patterns and data – and should always be cautious when considering vehicles for replacement.

-A friendly reminder: just because it’s a low milage unit doesn’t necessarily make it worth hanging on to for the long-run.
+A friendly reminder: just because it’s a low mileage unit doesn’t necessarily make it worth hanging on to for the long-run.